There are 7 tutorials here;

 A few things you need to know about researching your ancestry in France, Belgium and Canada:

-- Always check the Indexes in the archive records.
-They usually start at 1793, though you can sometimes find indexes for earlier years in certain towns.
+- Always check the Indexes in the archive records first!
+Most of the time, they’re for Civil Registrations that starts at 1793, though you can sometimes find parish records indexes for earlier years in certain towns.

 - Maiden names are always used for married women

 - Adding an “e” at the end of words means it is in feminine form. example né (masculine) for women, née (feminine) for women

 - When in doubt of sex of child, look at these; né/le/un are masculine, neé/la/une feminine to describe the baby’s birth, sex and name

 - Simplified: France has Departments labeled with numbers, and Regions; Belgium has provinces and regions; Canada has provinces and territories

 - French People from Québec are called Québécois

 - People from France are usually called “The French People”

 - French Belgians are called Walloons (Wallons)

 - Southern Belgium is the French part known as Wallonia